atooma/doc-resonance-sdk/docs/source/resonance.rst

 Theoretical Basis
 ---------------------------------------

-Information about the activities listed in section 2 and the snapshot of the device containing geographical data of itself are uploaded on our server for storage and periodical analysis in order to identify:
+Information about the activities listed in :ref:`activity-tracking-events` and the snapshot of the device containing geographical data of itself are uploaded on our server for storage and periodical analysis in order to identify:

-- **Recurrent locations** - The system can identify the coordinates (position?) of the uesrs' home and job defining as home "the place where the user sleeps" and as work " the major location where everydays activities are done";
+- **Recurrent locations** - The system can identify the coordinates of the user's home and job defining as home "the place where the user sleeps" and as work "the major location where every-days activities are done".

-- **User's routine** - The algorithms developed estimate the probabilty that the user is performing a specific activity at a specific time;
+- **User's routine** - The algorithms developed estimate the probability that the user is performing a specific activity at a specific time.

-- **Points of interest** - According to user's locations, as restaurants, cinemas, theaters, museums and so on.
+- **Points of interest** - Restaurants, cinemas, theaters, museums and so on, according to user's locations.

 To process all these data we use temporal series analysis strategies as: study and evaluation of chaotic attractor regarding users movements, determination of maximum Lyapunov exponent :ref:`[ Wolf1985 ] <resonance-bib>`, :ref:`[ Mukherjee1997 ] <resonance-bib>`, :ref:`[ Franchi2014 ] <resonance-bib>` and clustering algorithms as *K-means* and *G-means*.